Towards standardizing Korean Grammatical Error Correction: Datasets and Annotation: Data Collection

 \subsection{Native Korean Corpus (\knative)}

 The purpose of this corpus is to build a parallel corpus representing grammatical errors native Korean speakers make.
-Because the Korean orthography guidelines are complicated consisting of 57 rules with numerous exceptions \footnotemark[\getrefnumber{kdnorms}], only a few native Korean speakers fully internalize all from the guidelines and apply them correctly.
+Because the Korean orthography guidelines are complicated consisting of 57 rules with numerous exceptions,\footnotemark[\getrefnumber{kdnorms}] only a few native Korean speakers fully internalize all from the guidelines and apply them correctly.
 Thus, the standard approach depends on the manpower of Korean language experts, which is not scalable and is very costly.
 Thus, we introduce our novel method to create a large parallel GEC corpus from correct sentences, which does not depend on the manpower of experts, but the general public of native Korean speakers.
 Our method is characterized as a \textit{backward} approach.
-We collect grammatically correct sentences from two sources\footnote{(1) The Center for Teaching and Learning for Korean, and (2) National Institute of Korean language}, and read the correct sentences using Google Text-to-Speech(TTS) system.
+We collect grammatically correct sentences from two sources,\footnote{(1) The Center for Teaching and Learning for Korean, and (2) National Institute of Korean language} and read the correct sentences using Google Text-to-Speech (TTS) system.
 We asked the general public to dictate grammatically correct sentences and transcribe them.
 The transcribed sentences may be incorrect, containing grammatical errors that the audience often makes.
-Details of the collection are described in Appendix \ref{appendix:native_collection}.
 Figure \ref{fig:errortype_distribution} shows that most of the collected error types were on word spacing.
-The error distribution of \knative{} aligns with that of Native Korean\cite{shin2015}, which means that the types of errors of Kor-Native can serve as a reasonable representative to real-world writing errors made by Native Korean.
-Filtering them out, we have 17,559 sentence pairs containing grammatical errors.
+While the distributions of transcribed and written language cannot be exactly identical, we observe that the error type distribution of \knative{} aligns with that of Native Korean~\citep{shin2015} in that they are dominated by word spacing errors, which means that the types of errors of Kor-Native can serve as a reasonable representative to real-world writing errors made by Native Korean.
+After the filtering process described in Appendix \ref{appendix:native_collection}, we have 17,559 sentence pairs containing grammatical errors.